nickgiant/BusinessEye/README.md

 The application is designed to follow Greek regulations.
 As a consequence captions, menus, and messages are in Greek.

-You can have a view at www.businesseye.gr and more about development at www.businesseye.gr/development.
+You can have a view at www.businesseye.gr and look about development at www.businesseye.gr/development.